rongfengliang/castled/docs/docs/deploying-castled/deploy-on-aws-ec2.md

 Follow the below steps to create a new EC2 instance fairly quickly

-1. Login to you AWS web console
+1. Login to your AWS web console
 2. Select EC2 service

    ![ec2 service](/img/screens/deploying/ec2/ec2-service.png)